lucas1farias/ifpi_modulo_2_poo_prova/README.md

 ```
 txt
 ```
-#### Holds data updated everytime the algorithm is started and closed
+`Records data acquired during the algorithm run into text files and retrieves them on the algorithm start`